aspose-tasks/Aspose.Tasks-Documentation/net/getting-started/licensing/_index.md

 Follow these simple rules:

 - The license only needs to be set once per application domain.
-- You need to set the license before using any other Aspose.Tasks classes.
+- You need to set the license before using any other Aspose.Tasks for .NET classes.
 - Setting the license multiple times is not harmful, but wastes processor time.
-- If you are developing a Windows Forms or console application, set the license in your startup code, before using Aspose.Tasks classes.
+- If you are developing a Windows Forms or console application, set the license in your startup code, before using Aspose.Tasks for .NET classes.
 - When developing an ASP.NET application, you can set the license from the Global.asax.cs (Global.asax.vb) file, in the Application_Start protected method.
 It is called once when the application starts.
 - Do not set the license from within the Page_Load methods since it means the license will be loaded every time a web page is loaded.
 - If you are developing a class library, set the license in a static constructor of your class that uses Aspose.Tasks.
 The static constructor executes before an instance of your class is created making sure that the Aspose.Tasks license is properly set.